arjunprratap05/DataViewer_Arjun/README.md

-Gysenergy Project Analysis
+/*Gysenergy Project Analysis

-1. Project Overview
+#1.
+Project Overview

 The Gysenergy project is a TypeScript-based React Progressive Web App (PWA).
 The project leverages AG-Grid for data management, Redux (or similar) for state management, and visualization tools like Recharts or AG-Charts.
 It includes CRUD operations for Stores and SKUs, a planning screen with calculated fields, and optional GM% and GM$ charting.